 Today's rates by loan type

 Different loan programs carry different rates.
 Government-backed loans (FHA, VA, USDA) often offer lower base rates than conventional loans, but they come with mortgage insurance costs that affect your total APR.
-Here's the full breakdown for April 30, 2026.
+Here's the full breakdown for the week of May 28, 2026.

 | Loan type | Rate | APR | Change (wk) | Monthly P&I ($320k) |